-The purpose of this document is to set forth appropriate standards for Work Study student employment which are consistent with the mission of the university and Federal and State Work Study regulations and guidelines.
-For purposes of this document, the term "Work Study student" is to be interpreted as any student who has been awarded Federal or State Work Study funds in their official Financial Aid Award Notification.
+The purpose of this document is to set forth appropriate standards for Work Study student employment which are consistent with the mission of the university and Federal Work Study regulations and guidelines.
+For purposes of this document, the term "Work Study student" is to be interpreted as any student who has been awarded Federal Work Study funds in their official Financial Aid Award Notification.

-A student must be awarded Federal or State Work Study funds as part of their official Financial Aid Notification to qualify for Work Study employment.
+A student must be awarded Federal Work Study funds as part of their official Financial Aid and Scholarship Notification to qualify for Work Study employment.
 Exclusive of summer session, the student must be enrolled or accepted for enrollment during the term in which he/she will be employed and maintain enrollment status of half-time or greater and be pursuing a degree or certificate objective.

-Graduate students must be "Classified" or "Conditionally Classified" in a master's program offered by the university.
+Graduate students must be "Classified" or "Conditionally Classified" in a master's program offered by the university and must be in a continuous enrollment program.
 All students must maintain satisfactory academic progress as defined by the Financial Aid Office in order to continue Work Study employment.

 It is the responsibility of the employing department to verify that the student maintains minimum units enrollment to retain eligibility for Work Study employment.

 The following student classifications are ineligible to participate in the Federal Work Study program: Students enrolled through the College of Extended and Global Education (CEGE) and Open University, International and DACA students.